 Both the containers fit perfectly side by side in the fridge.
 I fill them up in the morning when I am packing my husbands lunch, usually yogurt and string cheese.

 I have a hatred for bananas.
 I don’t eat bananas.
 I haven’t been able to since they made me sick when I was pregnant.
 But besides that, the smell of bananas permeates the entire lunch box or container you are using.
-One of my many, many, many, many, many pet peeves, along with my nap being interrupted.
 So I needed to find another container to put bananas and dry goods in that do not need to be refrigerated.

 Viola!
 A plastic serving bowl on clearance at Walgreens.
 Score!
 Sorry, I get excited at the small things.
 It’s the perfect size for bananas, servings of pretzels, granola bars, and popcorn.
 I put the bowl where my daughters can access it easily.
 They love the independence they have gained being able to get their own snacks and it really frees me up to do some of the other 7000 things I have to do.
 Like nap.
 Sorry, I like naps.